voldemortX/pytorch-auto-drive/docs/VISUALIZATION.md

 # Welcome to pytorch-auto-drive visualization tutorial

+Trained models used for inference can be found at [MODEL_ZOO.md](../docs/MODEL_ZOO.md).

-Colors can be specified in [configs.yaml](../configs.yaml) for each dataset.
+Colors can be specified in [configs.yaml](../configs.yaml) for each dataset settings.

 [vis_tools.py](../tools/vis_tools.py) contains batch-wise visualization functions to modify for your own use case.